mehta-lab/recOrder/docs/napari-plugin-guide.md

 The advanced tab gives the user a log output which can be useful for debugging purposes.
 There is a log level “debugging” which serves as a verbose output.
 Look here for any hints as to what may have gone wrong during calibration or acquisition.

 ## Acquisition / Reconstruction Tab
-This acquisition tab is designed to take single image volumes for both phase and birefringence measurements to allow the user to test their calibration and background.
+This acquisition tab is designed to acquire and reconstruct single volumes of both phase and birefringence measurements to allow the user to test their calibration and background.
 We recommend this tab for quick testing and the Micromanager MDA acquisition for high-throughput data collection.

 ### Acquire Buttons
 ![](./images/acquire_buttons.png)